Pawesome Cats is reader-supported. When you buy through links on our site, we may earn a small commission at no extra cost to you.

-Poinsettias are often given as Christmas gifts, but their milky white sap contains chemicals that cause cats to drool, vomit, and may result in diarrhoea.
-The effects are usually short-lived and the toxicity level is mild, but it’s a wise idea to spray any Poinsettia plants in your house with a bitter anti-chew product to keep your cat away.
+The stunning poinsettia is a symbol of the holiday season and commonly exchanged as a gift at Christmas when it’s in full bloom.
+Unfortunately, their milky sap contains chemicals that cause cats to drool, vomit, and may result in diarrhoea.
+While the effects are usually short-lived and the toxicity level is considered mild, it’s a wise idea to keep any Poinsettia plants in your house out of reach or spray them with a bitter anti-chew product to keep your cat away.

 So, how do you know if your cat is having a toxic reaction to eating a plant?
 Poison warning signs vary from plant to plant and from cat to cat.
 In mild cases, your cat may just seem a little out of sorts, but in more serious instances, your cat is likely to experience one or more of the following symptoms: